 This paper examines the determinants of wages in Ghana, focusing on the effect from a set of human capital variables that captures formal and non-formal education and cognitive and non-cognitive skills, treating employment status as endogenous.
 Previous research has mostly treated human capital as a "black box," typically incorporating measures for formal education but not for nonformal education or literacy and numeracy when examining the association of human capital and wages.
-By incorporating also cognitive skills such as basic literacy and numeracy and also including adult literacy course participation, this paper is an attempt to open the black box - to pin down a bit more the exact pathways through which human capital affects wages and also examine the relative importance of the individual human capital components for wages and employment status.

 Among the main findings, the introduction of basic literacy and numeracy in the human capital-wage relationship decreases the estimated effects of formal schooling, especially at the lower levels, often rendering the effect statistically insignificant.
-In turn, this indicates that "cognitive skills matter," not only schooling in and by itself is what matters.
+In turn, this indicates that

+"cognitive skills matter," not only schooling in and by itself is what matters.
 At the same time, these results also confirm that the Ghanaian education system is successful in creating basic cognitive skills.
 This is all consistent with a standard human capital explanation.

 Additionally, the continued importance of technical-vocational education and secondary and higher indicate that skills achieved through schooling other than basic cognitive skills are important, as well.
-Such skills may include more advanced cognitive skills and non-cognitive skills such as socialization or discipline skills.
+Such skills may include more advanced cognitive skills and non-cognitive skills such as socialization or discipline skills (Heckman, Stixrud and Urzua, 2006).
 Formal education may also generate diploma or signaling effects (Spence, 1973), which would also affect wages, however.
-The results are consistent with the non-cognitive skills/signaling explanation for secondary education, and that mainly for females (who also have the smaller share of above-primary education and therefore would seem to face a higher marginal return) and individuals from urban areas.
+The results are consistent with both explanations for secondary education.